anabastos/batatascript/README.md

 ## 🥔 BatataScript 🥔

-Amazing compiler that turns javascript code into javascript code! 🥔 => 🍟
+Batatascript is rural paradigm language with the motto "You harvest what you plant" 🥔 => 🍟

 ## Installing
 ```bash